 All businesses face risks.
-No matter how careful you are, a customer could slip and fall on your property; one of your employees could be injured while on the job; or, you might accidently use a copyrighted photo in your advertisement.
+No matter how careful you are, a customer could slip and fall on your property or you might accidently use a copyrighted photo in your advertisement.
 We live in a litigious society and a single lawsuit can have the potential to cripple your company and deplete your savings – which is why liability insurance is an essential part of any business insurance plan.

 Here is a primer on the different kinds of commercial liability insurance available and how they can protect you and your business.